 To start, design a lead capture pop-up to encourage your site’s visitors to subscribe to your text alerts.

-Below is an SMS opt-in example built by our Professional Services team that could be utilized to collect phone numbers along with emails for multi-channel strategies.
+Below is an SMS opt-in example that could be used to collect phone numbers along with emails for multi-channel strategies.

 Once your promotion is live on your site, check in regularly to monitor its performance.
 If you aren’t happy with the initial results, create an A/B test to make small tweaks toward a better conversion rate.

 After building a subscriber base, the next step is to create automated responses and flows that encourage recipients to take the desired action.
 A few examples: